8 Must-Visit Hawk Migration Hotspots

-Millions of hawks, eagles, and falcons soar through the skies are they migrate.
-Check out the best hawk-watching hotspots for sky-high shows.
+Millions of hawks, eagles, and falcons soar through the skies as they migrate.
+Check out the best hawk migration hotspots for sky-high shows.

 Follow these tips when you set off to find soaring birds.

 - When To Go: A sunny day with some clouds and northwest winds about 15-20 mph is best for raptor watching.
 Hawks typically fly from about 10 a.m. to late afternoon.

 - What To Bring: Pack layers of clothing, water, binoculars and snacks.
 Don’t forget to wear sturdy hiking boots.

 - What To Expect: Be prepared for an uphill climb at some observatories.
 Hawk-watching requires a little patience, but expect the unexpected.

 An annual hawk watch occurs daily at Hawk Mountain Sanctuary, a 2,600-acre scenic preserve, from Aug.
 15 to Dec.
 15. Check out North Lookout, only a mile from the visitor center, where an average of 18,000 hawks, eagles and falcons are counted each season.

 Highlights include large numbers of broad-winged hawks in September.
 Plus, spotters have seen more than 1,000 sharp-shinned hawks in a single day in October and more than 1,000 red-tailed hawks a day in late October and early November.